-Consideration of Undue Hardship
+Consideration of undue hardship

-Determination of undue hardship is made on a case-by-case basis and only after consultation with the ADA Coordinator.
-In determining whether granting a reasonable accommodation will cause an undue hardship, the office considers factors such as the nature and cost of the accommodation in relationship to the size and resources of the office and the impact the accommodation will have on the operations of the office.
+An interactive process must occur prior to the agency making a determination of undue hardship.
+Determination of undue hardship is made on a case-by-case basis and only after consultation with the agency's ADA Coordinator.
+In determining whether granting a reasonable accommodation will cause an undue hardship, the agency considers factors such as the nature and cost of the accommodation in relationship to the size and resources of the agency and the impact the accommodation will have on the operations of the agency.